zikzakjack/MyRefcards/MyRefcards_Linux.md

 4. If you write some something to the symbolic link, the referenced file is also written to

+5. In symbolic links most file operations are carried out on the link's target, not the link itself. rm is an exception.

-5. When you delete a symbolic link, only the link is deleted, not the file itself
+6. When you delete a symbolic link, only the link is deleted, not the file itself

-6. If the file is deleted before the symbolic link, the link will continue to exist, but will point to nothing
+7. If the file is deleted before the symbolic link, the link will continue to exist, but will point to nothing

 ***
 I am reading : The Linux Command Line by William E. Shotts, Jr.